NetworkGradeLinux/mion-docs/CONTRIBUTING.md

 ## Setup

-This section assumes that you are at least a little familiar with git and using a command line interface on a Linux distro or macOS.
-However, you can still contribute if you're not; if you need help with other environments, or using any tools, get in touch with [us](#maintainer-contact) and we can offer assistance.
+This section assumes that you are at least a little familiar with git and using a command line interface.
+However, you can still contribute if you're not;
+if you need help using any tools, get in touch with [us](#maintainer-contact) and we can offer assistance.

 In any of the following examples the command line/terminal, lines that start with `#` are comments, so don't worry about them if you want to copy/paste.